Designations Congruent with Things: Chapter 22

 Hermann is certain that there are no words in English or German that can possibly explain or mitigate berating his colleague with his own abandonment issues during a particularly distressed moment of identity confusion, not even a sincere and abject apology.

-“So, that would be my mom you’re appropriating,” Newton says eventually, with a deeply laudable attempt toward collected tonal aridity.
+“So, that would be my mom you’re appropriating,” Newton says with a deeply laudable attempt toward collected tonal aridity.

 Hermann would like to look at him, but, alas, that is beyond his current emotional capacity.

-You didn’t remix us,” Hermann whispers.
+“You didn’t remix us,” Hermann whispers.
 “I did.”

 “Myeah, you dramatically offered to destroy your brain for the sake of the world, but I was the one who created our EPIC Rapport,” Newton replies.
-“I don’t know about you, but I feel like my consciousness is a continual exercise in trying to unmake a cappuccino into espresso and foamed milk.
+“I don’t know about you, but I feel like my consciousness is a continuous exercise in trying to unmake a cappuccino into espresso and foamed milk.
 Thermodynamically, it’s impossible.
 But that doesn’t stop me from trying.”

-“Cheerful,” Hermann says, wiping his eyes.
+“Cheerful.”
+Hermann wipes his eyes.

 “I object to being the milk in this analogy,” Hermann says.

-“Thank you,” Hermann says.
+“Thank you,” Hermann replies.

-They sit in palpably awkward silence for a moment before Newton directs his gaze at the dashboard and says, “hey, Carina.
-What’s the deal.
+They sit in palpably awkward silence for a moment before Newton directs his gaze at the dashboard and says, “Hey, Carina.
+What’s the deal?
 Put yourself on autopilot and take us home already.”

 It chirps at him in affirmation.